-We have handpicked the very best team to create our products.
-The team manages and quality controls the entire process.
-We make most of our products in-house, including the process of woodworking, finishing, assembly, and final checking.
-Our team is trained in traditional Danish woodworking, a craft passed down from generations - which make our products very special.
+The team manages and quality controls the entire production process.
+Most products and components are made in-house, including woodworking, finishing, assembly, and final checking.
+Our team is trained in traditional Danish woodworking, a craft passed down from generations - which makes our products very special.

 We at Reddie aspire to bring cultural change to the industry which we are working towards on a global scale.
-When you buy with us, you are not only purchasing with a purpose, but are helping local communities and talented craftsman, alongside actively supporting a sustainable environment.
+When you buy with us, you are not only purchasing with a purpose, but are helping local communities and talented craftsman.

 (Caroline and Andrew's son Eddie, whom the business is named after, with the factory communities children)